Learn something new every day

 Spot facing, also known as counter boring, can be forward or backward.
 In forward counter boring, the well is drilled on the top surface of the object being drilled.
 Backward counter boring involves drilling a well on the underside of the object that is drilled.

 The term spot facing is sometimes used to identify a specific type of counter boring.
-Some machinists use the term spot facing to refer to working with an object that is not flat, or has been cast in metal.
+Some machinists use the term to refer to working with an object that is not flat, or has been cast in metal.
 For example, when drilling an object with an angled or round surface, that is referred to as spot facing.

 Specialty tools, called counterbores, can be purchased to make this process easier for a machinist.
 These tools are usually referred to as spot facing cutters.
 Generally, these are metal, rotating drill bits with cutting edges that match the size of the hole to be drilled or milled.